Quantum Boltzmann dynamics and bosonized particle-hole interactions in fermion gases: Main results

 \subsection{Statement of the main theorem}

 Our main result identifies the time evolution of the momentum distribution $f_t(p)$ in terms of two non-linear operators that act on functions on $\Lambda^*$.
 In order to define these, we introduce the following three notations.
-First, we will denote by $E_p$ the \textit{dispersion relation} of particles and holes, given as follows for $ p \in \Lambda^*$